 Air Canada CEO apologizes for not being able to speak, understand French

-Air Canada's president and CEO Michael Rousseau has apologized for not being able to speak or understand the French language.
+Air Canada's president and CEO Michael Rousseau has apologized for not being able to speak or understand the French language after igniting a language firestorm in Quebec.

 "In no way did I mean to show disrespect for Quebecers and francophones across the country.
 I apologize to those who were offended by my remarks," he said Thursday.
 "I pledge today to improve my French, an official language of Canada and the common language of Quebec."